 The older Diesel trains are now all cancelled and the Electric Train Services are now the only ones running on this route.

-New ETS timetable valid from the 11th of October 2019 (jadual ets dari Butterworth ke KL Sentral):
+New ETS timetable valid until the 29th of February 2020 (jadual ets dari Butterworth ke KL Sentral):

 All trains depart daily: